kasim1011/odoo-11.0-windows-installation/README.md

 ### Prerequisite<br />
 You must have 64 bit version of operating system installed on your system.<br />
-You must install 64 bit version of all intaller packages mention in installation process.<br />
+You must install 64 bit version of all software packages mentioned in installation process.<br />

 ### Installation<br />
 Download and install [Git for Windows](https://git-scm.com/download/win).<br />